-We at English Heritage have been collecting information on the condition of our built heritage since the publication of our first Register of listed buildings at risk in London in 1991.
-1998 saw the publication of the first national Buildings at Risk Register, which included some entries on 'structural' scheduled monuments with substantial masonry remains.
-The Heritage at Risk Register now records information on all protected historic places, from buildings to battlefields.
-But this year we have changed the format to clearly differentiate between buildings and structures at risk and non-structural archaeology at risk.
+At English Heritage we've been collecting information on the condition of our built heritage since the publication of our first Register of listed buildings at risk in London in 1991.
+In 1998 we published the first national Buildings at Risk Register, which included grade I and II* listed buildings across the country, grade II listed buildings in London and some 'structural' scheduled monuments with substantial masonry remains.
+Our national Heritage at Risk Register now records information on all protected historic places, from buildings to battlefields.

 - all grade I and II* listed buildings

 - grade II listed buildings in London and